mehmetg/ripples/README.md

 # Ripples for Test

-Adds sound to the sample program for test purposes.
+Adds sound (440Hz tone) to the sample program for test purposes.

 Demonstrates building native code through Gradle.